vis7219/PopGenAnalysis/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

+#### Changed 1.4.0

+  New rules added to plot iHS graph.
+Along with this, new parameters added for iHS in the config file for graphing.
+Also added rules for XP-EHH graph, but it is disabled in this change.
+The new rules are-

+  1. rule *iHS_Plotting*
+  2. rule *xpehh_Plotting*

 #### Change 1.3.0

   New rules added to utilize Snakemake's report functionality.
 A detailed report for the first section of the pipeline, that is, 1.
 Quality Check can be created.
 The new rules which support this are-